davidebolo1993/VISOR/README.md

 - C1 and W2
 - C1 and C2

-VISOR/scripts/ssmerger.py offers the possibility to generate these strands.
+VISOR/scripts/ssmerger.py offers the possibility to generate these merged BAM.

 ```sh